aleph-zero-foundation/AlephBFT/docs/src/what_is_aleph.md

 We are not going into details here why the above guarantees the kind of monotonicity properties that we defined above.
 For that we refer to the paper, let us however offer a quick argument why we should expect consistency among decisions.
 The idea here is that once the condition in `DecideVia` is satisfied, i.e., among parent votes there is at least `threshold` of them that agree with the CommonVote `cv`, then one can easily prove that starting from the next round, all units are going to vote for `cv`.
 Once that happens, it is easy to see that each unit beyond that will make a decision consistent with `cv`.
 For proper proofs we refer to the Appendix of the paper.

 ### 2.4 Randomness In Aleph.

-One of the differences between the paper and the Rush implementation of Aleph is in the use of randomness.
+One of the differences between the paper and the AlephBFT implementation of Aleph is in the use of randomness.
 The Aleph protocol in the paper uses randomness in two parts:

 1. The `CommonVote(round_diff)` for `round_diff >= 5` is not deterministic, but is a random bit that is obtained from a seed that is generated as part of the protocol execution specifically for the unit `U` the CommonVote concerns (thus in particular the `CommonVote` function takes a unit `U` as an additional parameter).
 2. The ordering over units in `Head(r, D)` is also random and seed is generated specifically for the round `r`.

 The corresponding seeds are generated with an appropriate timing, so that the randomness cannot be predicted well in advance.
-In the Rush implementation both the common votes and the permutation of units are deterministic.
-The consequence of this is that the version of Aleph implemented in Rush does not have the theoretical property called *Asynchronous Liveness*.
+In the AlephBFT implementation both the common votes and the permutation of units are deterministic.
+The consequence of this is that the version of Aleph implemented in AlephBFT does not have the theoretical property called _Asynchronous Liveness_.
 This property means that in a theoretical scenario when the whole network is under control of a powerful adversary, who can schedule all the packets (even from honest nodes) according to its liking, the protocol should still make progress in producing the output stream.
 That being said there are two imporant comments to be made here:

-- Even without randomness Aleph is *Asynchronously Safe* and enjoys all the properties of the state-of-the art partially synchronous protocols such as  *HotStuff*, *Tendermint* or *Streamlet*.
-Moreover the asynchronous design of Aleph makes Rush especially robust and resistant against practical network issues that classical partially synchronous protocols might have troubles with.
+- Even without randomness Aleph is _Asynchronously Safe_ and enjoys all the properties of the state-of-the art partially synchronous protocols such as _HotStuff_, _Tendermint_ or _Streamlet_.
+Moreover the asynchronous design of Aleph makes AlephBFT especially robust and resistant against practical network issues that classical partially synchronous protocols might have troubles with.
 Asynchronous liveness is an important theoretical property and there is a lot of technical sophistication that comes in the design of Aleph in order to achieve it, however on the practical side there is still little evidence that performing such attacks against liveness in real-world scenarios is possible.
-- Still, no matter how unlikely such attacks might be, we take them very seriously and plan to add randomness to Rush in one of the future releases.
+- Still, no matter how unlikely such attacks might be, we take them very seriously and plan to add randomness to AlephBFT in one of the future releases.
 We decided to go for a version without randomness first, as it gives an incredibly simple and at the same time secure and robust BFT consensus protocol.
 Adding randomness introduces some complexity into the protocol, so it makes sense to add it on top of a well-tested, working product.
 The API of the protocol will not change and we will make the use of randomness configurable.

 ### 2.5 Alerts -- Dealing with Fork Spam.

 We note that the `OrderData` algorithm as described in previous subsections **is resistant to forks**, meaning that as long as there are at most `f` forking nodes, then the resulting consensus protocol is still safe.
 That being said, there are **practical** issues when it comes to dealing with huge amounts of forks.
 These are extensively described in the [paper](https://arxiv.org/abs/1908.05156) in the section on a "Fork Bomb Attack" -- we encourage the reader to take a look.
-We describe here a mitigation to this issue that is implemented in Rush.
+We describe here a mitigation to this issue that is implemented in AlephBFT.
 It is based on the idea of "Alerts", described in the paper, but significantly simplified and made viable for implementation.

 The main idea here is that we cannot afford to store an arbitrary amount of units that are forks -- most of them are useless, but without adding a specific mechanism to the protocol, there is no way to discard them.
 That's why we introduce **Fork Alerts**.
 A fork alert is a message

 **`ForkAlert(sender, forker, proof, units)`**

 where `sender` is the node index of the sender, `forker` is the node index of a forking node, `proof` is a pair of units created by forker that constitute a fork and `units` is simply some list of forker's units.
 Such a message is brodcast by `sender` to all other nodes:

 1. The broadcast is performed using a **Reliable Broadcast** primitive.
 Roughly speaking, this means that the node does not simply multicast this message to all the nodes but runs a specialized protocol that guarantees that all the nodes receive this message (if the sender is honest) and receive the exact same version of this message (even if the sender is **dishonest**).
-We give more details on the Rush's implementation of reliable broadcast in the [Reliable Broadcast](reliable_broadcast.md##6-reliable-broadcast) section.
+We give more details on the AlephBFT's implementation of reliable broadcast in the [Reliable Broadcast](reliable_broadcast.md##6-reliable-broadcast) section.
 2. The intuitive meaning of such an alert is that: "I, `sender`, am aware that `forker` forked and I attach a `proof` of that.
 Moreover, before I realized this fact, I accepted the following list of units from `forker` to my local copy of the Dag.
 Please accept these units as well."
 3. Each sender can send at most one alert regarding a specific `forker`.
 So in the worst case, sender would send roughly `f` alerts.
 4. Each node, right after it realizes about a new node forking, sends its own alert right away, attaching a list of units by forker that it added to its Dag.